EziOPratikk/Meals-App-React-with-TypeScript-/README.md

 # Deli Meals App

-Deli Meals application used to store different types of meals data and add as favorites.
+Deli Meals application used to store different types of meals data in Firebase Realtime Database and add specific meals as favorites.

 ## Steps